 Please contact your provider before performing any MCP replacement.
-He will provide you with a detailed step by step description.
+We will provide you with a detailed step by step description.

 Please take care to note the orientation of the MCPs.
-The channels in the MCPs include a certain angle against the surface normal to the plate and the MCPs must be mounted in a chevron configuration.
+The channels in the MCPs include a certain angle against the surface normal to the plate and the MCPs must be mounted in a chevron or z-stack configuration (depending on number of MCPs in the detector).
 All parts of the detector, especially the MCPs should be handled with great care.
 The MCP surfaces are very sensitive and should never be touched or scratched.